nrkno/odashboard/src/plugins/generic/Readme.md

 ## Widget config

-The kind of widget to use with the generic plugin is specified with the *widgetType* property in the clientconfig.
-Any configuration for the widget is given in the *config* property, and may vary depending on the particular widget.
+For all generic widgets you need to specify the kind of widget to use with the *widgetType* property in the clientconfig.
+The remaining fields are widget-specific.

 ```
   plugin: 'generic',